 Having an Airline Transport Rating will make you eligible for an airline pilot position as it is now a requirement to work for Part 121 carrier.
 A candidate must have 1,500 hours of total flight time and complete an FAA Approved Airline Transport Pilot Certification Training Program (ATP CTP) prior to taking the knowledge exam.
 Once pilots have completed this exam they are able to train in our Beechcraft Duchess and complete the checkride with a local Designated Pilot Examiner.
 CIA has years of experience training pilots for ATP ratings that goes well beyond the rule changes that came into place in 2014.
 In addition to multi engine ATP ratings, CIA Flight School has also certified pilots for single engine ATP certificates.

 Ready to get started?
 The first step is to schedule an enrollment meeting with our Chief Flight Instructor or Flight School Manager.
 Please bring your driver’s license and valid US passport or birth certificate.
 If you’re pursuing an advanced rating, please bring your pilot’s certificate, medical and logbook.
-During the meeting you will be set up with access to the online schedule, will be paired with a flight instructor and scheduled for your first lesson.
+During the meeting you will be set up with access to the online schedule, will be paired with a flight instructor and scheduled for your first flight school courses lesson.

 Looking for an affordable way to take your first flight lesson?
 If you’ve always wanted to learn to fly and want to know what it’s like before you officially enroll in training, schedule a Deluxe Introductory Flight Lesson!
 This lesson is actually the first lesson in our syllabus and is two hours in duration.
 You will spend the first hour learning how to pre-flight a Cessna 172 Skyhawk and you will then spend about thirty to forty-five minutes in the air.
 A professional flight instructor will guide you through the process and you will actually get to take the controls of the Skyhawk!